The Saint (New York City): Venue

-The Saint was, therefore, technically and creatively one of the best dance clubs of its era.
 The circular dance floor (5000 sqft) was topped by a perforated planetarium dome 76 ft in diameter and 38 ft high.
 In addition to hiding the speakers, the dome served as a spectacular palette for the lighting effects.
 A circular opening at the top of the dome could be automatically opened and closed to allow a large mirrored disco ball to be lowered into the space.
 The speaker cabinets were located on, and attached directly to, the outer surface of the dome, creating a very euphonic "surround sound" effect, the sound system in the club consisted of 500 speakers generating 26,000 watts.
 In the center of the dance floor was a circular light tree constructed on a hydraulic lift.
 It contained 1,500 lights and as its centerpiece was a rotating, dual Spitz Space System hemisphere star projector, ten times brighter than those used in planetariums.
 Mailman had initially approached Zeiss regarding the purchase of a star-projection system, but the company refused to sell one, believing its use in a gay club would be an inappropriate use for their system.

 Directly underneath the dance-floor level was a large lounge with several juice bars.
 Beer on tap was sometimes served for free to avoid the licensing oversight of the New York State Liquor Authority.
 Above and outside the dome was what would become the controversial balcony, where patrons could see down to the dance floor, through the scrim of the dome.
 It was there that men relaxed and, according to the sexual mores of the times, could indulge in sexual activities.
 Several times during the year, themed parties such as the "Black Party" and the "White Party" attracted celebrities from around the world.
-These Saint parties are considered by most disco historians to be the precursors to the circuit party.

 DJs

-The Saturday night DJs at the nightclub were at the top of their careers: Jim Burgess, Roy Thode, Alan Dodd, Robbie Leslie, Mark Thomas, Terry Sherman, Shaun Buchanan, Michael Fierman, Warren Gluck, Wayne Scott, Chuck Parsons, Michael Cavalone, Nao Nakamura and Sharon White all had their time in the booth.
+The Saturday night DJs at the nightclub included Jim Burgess, Roy Thode, Alan Dodd, Robbie Leslie, Mark Thomas, Terry Sherman, Shaun Buchanan, Michael Fierman, Warren Gluck, Wayne Scott, Chuck Parsons, Michael Cavalone, Nao Nakamura and Sharon White.
 The lighting was operated by Marsha Stern, Richard Tucker, Mark Ackerman, Jorge Villardell, Richard Erskine, Tony DeVizia and Richard Sabala.

 Live performances

-The nightclub was also known for the quality of its performers.
-At showtimes, a part of the dome would retract and stars from the pop music and theater worlds would perform.
-The club became the standard against which all New York clubs were measured – many opened, closed and remodelled in the shadow of this giant.
-It was renowned for its invitations, design, annual makeovers, and even for its extravagant floral arrangements.
+Musicians who performed at the nightclub include: